istarlet/netflix_viewing_habits/README.md

 ### Activating a Virtual Environment
 **On Mac/Linux**
-Open the Terminal and create a virtual environment with the command `python3 -m venv virtual-env` activate the virtual environment with the command `source virtual-env/bin/activate`
+Open the Terminal and create a virtual environment with the command `python3 -m venv virtual-env`

+Activate the virtual environment with the command `source virtual-env/bin/activate`

 **On Windows**
-open the Command Prompt and create a virtual environment with the command `python -m venv virtual-env` activate the virtual environment with the command `virtual-env\Scripts\activate.bat`
+Open the Command Prompt and create a virtual environment with the command `python -m venv virtual-env`

+Activate the virtual environment with the command `virtual-env\Scripts\activate.bat`

 ### Deactivate the Virtual Environment
   Type`deactivate`